privaci/privaci.github.io/_posts/2021-04-29-ci_sympoisum.md

  Integrity on <b>September 30- October 1</b> in Chicago at the [University of Chicago](https://www.uchicago.edu) subject to COVID-19 restrictions.
-This will be a hybrid event in which attendees can participate either in-person or over Zoom.
-We will provide the details closer to the dates of the symposium.
+This will be a hybrid event in which attendees can participate either in-person or over Zoom. <!-- We will provide the details closer to the dates of the symposium.-->

 The aim of the symposium is to foster interaction among diverse communities of research and practice using Contextual Integrity to reason about privacy, and to design and evaluate, craft regulation, and generate formal logics for privacy.